What should I receive at my food bank appointment?

 - Diapers (newborn to size 6, training, adult)

 - Birthday cake

-- Formula (for babies aged 12 months and younger only)
+- Infant Formula (for children aged 12 months and younger only)